MafraFernando/Testes-Real-World-App/README.md

 ---

-### Exercise 2: Transactions
+### Exercise 2: Tranfer
 - Test 1: Sending money with sufficient balance.
 - Test 2: Sending money with insufficient balance.

+---

+### Exercise 3: Transaction History
-- Test 3: Viewing the history of transactions made.
+- Test 1: Viewing the history of transactions made.
-- Note: Ensure that the user with no transactions shows a message indicating the absence of records.
+- Test 2: Ensure that the user with no transactions shows a message indicating the absence of records.

+---

 <p align="center">
   <!-- We use two SVGs here so that this displays correctly